Barny-Claus/Barny-Claus.github.io/README.md

 # Slide Potentiometer
-A senak peak to sensor
+A sneak peek to sensor